oVirt/ovirt-site/source/feature/addingkeystoneurltoexternalproviders.html.md

 ### Summary

-Enable to add keystone URL for OpenStack external provicers that requires authentication.
+Enable to add keystone URL for OpenStack external providers that require authentication.

 ### Owner